tinamayswinkels/7-day-photography/_docs/b-7-Day-Challenge/day-7.md

 **ISO&nbsp;**controls how sensitive the sensor is to light which impacts 2 main things; the brightness of the image & the amount of noise (grain) in the image.
 A higher ISO is more sensitive to light (brighter) but also more noisy, a lower ISO is less sensitive to light (darker) and has less noise.&nbsp;

+Remember that you need to balance the overall amount of light coming into the camera.
+So if your priority is a really fast shutter speed, you might need to use a higher f-stop and higher ISO.
+If you really want a blurry background, you might need to increase the shutter speed and ISO.
+Generally we adjust the main priority first, and ISO last.&nbsp;

+Depending on the mode you shoot in, you might be controlling just one aspect and the camera is automatically handling the others or you might be controlling all three.&nbsp;

 ## Today's Activity&nbsp;

 Today's activity is first just to think about the controls that might have been used to create some of your favourite instagram shots.
 Have a scroll through instagram and Pinterest, find some epic photos and think about whether aperture or shutter speed might have been the primary tool.&nbsp;